Strong and Silent Type

 In 2001 PGS financial woes meant non-essential activity ground to a halt.
 The development of GeoStreamer® was in its early days and its results were far from stellar at this stage.
 Nevertheless, PGS management calculated that the potential upside of making this work was worth the risk and voted to protect the program.
 Six years later the new ghostbusting technology took the industry by storm and launched the broadband seismic revolution, opening up a host of new development opportunities.

 Need for Speed

 In 2010 PGS launched the PGS hyperBeam®, a unique combination of beam migration and immersive visualization.
 The beam machine slashed months off the time from survey to production by reducing cycle times for velocity modeling from months to minutes.
 Rapid depth imaging and model building brought the interpreters, geologists, and engineers closer to the processing team.

 Who says Resistance is Futile?

 After the turn of the millennium, there was a buzz in the air around electromagnetics.
 EM was touted as the panacea for dry holes.
 A single sweep of data would determine the content of the reservoir before drilling.
 PGS leaped into the fray, initially pouncing on a budding alternative technology called multi-transient electromagnetic.
 It was a learning experience and education can be expensive.
 Though MTEM did not fulfill its early promise, the drive to find an efficient electromagnetic solution continued.
-In 2012 using a towed streamer and source, PGS introduced a brand new EM solution that combines data quality and unbeatable operational efficiency.
+In 2012, PGS introduced a brand new EM solution that uses a towed streamer and source, combining data quality and unbeatable operational efficiency.

 Under the Ice